 The Texas General Land Office is the oldest state agency in Texas, established by the Constitution of the Republic of Texas.

-Mission: The Texas General Land Office serves the schoolchildren, veterans, and all people of Texas by preserving their history, protecting their environment, expanding economic opportunity, helping communities rebuild after disasters, and maximizing state revenue through innovative administration and prudent stewardship of state lands and resources.
+The Texas General Land Office primarily serves the schoolchildren, veterans, and the environment of Texas.
+The agency does so by preserving our history, maximizing state revenue through innovative administration, and through the prudent stewardship of state lands and natural resources.

 Established by the Republic of Texas immediately after the Texas Revolution in 1836, the position of Land Commissioner predates the position of Governor and other state offices established by annexation in 1845.
 The Commissioner serves a four year term, elected statewide.

 NOTE:The titles "Commissioner of the Texas General Land Office" and "Texas Land Commissioner" are used interchangeably.
 There is no Land Commission.

 In 1836, the Republic of Texas Congress formed the General Land Office to manage the public domain.
 The charge was to collect and keep records, provide maps and surveys, and issue titles.
 In addition to encouraging settlement of public lands via land grants, scrip redeemable in land was used to raise cash to finance the Texas Revolution and the expenses of the young nation.

 Because the federal government would not take Texas' land as debt payments, Texas entered the Union owning its public land.
 Also, unlike other Gulf states, Texas owned its submerged lands - or tidelands - three marine leagues (about 10.3 miles) into the Gulf of Mexico.
 This proved to be a bounty that would yield rich rewards for the Lone Star State for generations.